 In addition to being known for its excellent snow and wide range of activities both out on the trails and après, Killington Resort is also well-known for their selection and quality of dining options.
 Local ingredients, including honey from their on-mountain apiary, give Killington’s restaurants a fresh edge, and guests find themselves counting the delicious food as being one of many reasons Killington Resort is returned to time and time again!
 Killington Grand Resort Hotel and several other Killington managed properties offer a variety of different views, amenities, and convenient ski-in/ski-out access, depending on what you’re looking for during your stay.

-Whether you’re looking at the quality and size of the trails and terrain, or you’re more focused on the amenities offered après-ski, there are several ski resorts that just might fit the bill for your perfect ski getaway in Vermont!
+Whether you’re looking at the quality and size of the trails and terrain, or you’re more focused on the amenities offered après-ski, there are several Vermont ski resorts that just might fit the bill for your perfect New England ski trip!

 Read these next: